The JRB presents a new short story by Keletso Mopai.

 I walked towards the door with the ‘Rest Room’ sign above it, Solly behind me.

 Solly’s house is far from my house.
 On our way to fetch him, we drove past trees and trees and more trees—banana trees, litchi trees, orange trees, mango trees, lemon trees, trees, and trees, and trees.
 We drove and drove into gravel roads that left Papa’s white car red with dust; when I opened the window, the dusty wind outside bit my ears.
 When we finally arrived we found Solly playing with his friends outside his house, a rondavel with a long roof that almost touched the sky.
 The yard was all dark green with a cow-dung floor decorated with squares and circles and zigzags.
 It looked pretty.
 The house seemed too small with all that yard.
 When Solly saw Papa, he ran and hugged his legs.
 I had never met the boy before this, but it seemed he had met Papa many times and was overjoyed by his presence.
-I was jealous, a big, hard knot in my throat as I stared at them.
+I was jealous, a big, hard knot in my throat as I stared at the two hugging, that someone found Papa exciting.

 Unlike Solly’s house, my house is big.
 My house is the second biggest in Lenyenye, following our councillor’s.
 He has five cars while Papa has two and Mama one.
 My house swallows our yard and towers over our banana trees, standing tall by the brick fence that divides us from our neighbours, the Makwelas, who don’t speak to us even though I feed their skinny dog.
 Mama told me that Mr Makwela was once a policeman, but he lost his job because he wanted to shoot Papa with his pistol when Papa wanted the money he owed him.
 Mr Makwela denies this and says it was Papa who wanted to shoot him.
 Nowadays, when Mrs Makwela passes our house, she looks the other way, and when it’s boiling hot as it often is she tilts her umbrella so that she doesn’t have to greet us.
 Mama hates her so much, I see it on her face whenever she talks about her.
 She told one of her friends on the phone the other day that before Mrs Makwela became a witch, she was a good neighbour.
-They used to talk over the fence for hours, exchange food, go to the same church, and attend community meetings together, but now Mama says Mrs Makwela has turned into ‘a snake in the green grass’, and that she once saw her flying on a broomstick across her bedroom window at night.
+They used to talk over the fence for hours, exchange food, go to the same church, and attend community meetings together, but since the court case—that Papa won—Mama says Mrs Makwela has turned into ‘a snake in the green grass’, and that she once saw her flying on a broomstick across her bedroom window at night.

 ‘Did you have a bad dream?
 Is that why you fell?’
 I ask Solly.
 He shakes his head.
 ‘Did I push you?’
 Another head shake.
 ‘Then how did you fall?’